mikekuo/nova-mkuo/README.md

 https://nova-mkuo.herokuapp.com/
 ```

+## Storing tokens client-side
+### Problems with local storage
+The biggest risk is that the client's token storage can be breached or the client machine is attacked with a CSRF attack, allowing a hacker to access the client's user account.
+We can mitigate this risk a few ways:
+- Add 2-factor authentication for suspicious requests (based on geography, frequency, etc.)
+- Include a time expiry on tokens
+- Restrict cross origin requests (CORS)
+- Don't store local tokens at all

+### Suggested method
+For Nova, it sounds like the average user uses the application frequently and, therefore, requiring constant re-authentication would create a very poor user experience.
+With that said, I propose storing the token in a cookie that is transmitted through https and without CORS.

 ## Out of scope of this exercise
 Here's a list of potential edge cases and potential improvements not addressed in this exercise (in no particular order):
 - Currently no catch if email and user_id in a request do not match the same user